 A Bit About Me

-DOMINIQUE YON is a Houston born visual artist and educator whose practice is rooted in curiosity, introspection, and connection.
-Working primarily in oil paint—but never limited by medium—they explore materials through collage, wood carving, and mixed media, allowing each process to guide and produce intuitive and often whimsical visuals.
-Inspired by Surrealism and a love for Art History, their work uses simplified, symbolic imagery to reflect personal experiences and comment on broader societal themes.
+DOMINIQUE YON is a Houston-born visual artist and educator whose practice is rooted in curiosity, connection, and the transformative power of community art.
+Working primarily in oil paint, as well as collage, wood carving, and mixed media, they create intuitive and whimsical visuals inspired by Surrealism and a deep love of Art History.
+Their work uses symbolic imagery to reflect personal experiences while sparking dialogue on broader societal themes.

 Experience